wes1350/wes1350.github.io/_posts/2020-06-15-6mospanishupdate.md

 Lastly, though it isn't Spanish practice, I do speak French and the similarity between the two languages gives me a leg up in learning Spanish.
 In particular, certain grammatical aspects (e.g. gendered nouns) and cognates make learning Spanish easier for me than it would be if I only spoke English.
 However, as I mentioned earlier, I managed to do just fine learning French in a year without such advantages, so I don't think this is a huge advantage in the end.

 Thus while technically I had some prior exposure before my "official" start date of around Christmas 2019, after I returned from Mexico City, I think it's fair to say I was roughly a pure beginner at that time.
-In particular, given the time I have spent studying daily over the last 6 months, I think my prior knowledge could easily have been compressed into at most a couple weeks of daily study time, if not less.
+In particular, given the time I have spent studying daily over the last 6 months, I think my prior knowledge could easily have been compressed into at most a couple weeks of daily study time, and likely significantly less.
 For these reasons I am comfortable claiming my current level is the result of 6 months worth of study.

 ## A quick aside about time